robguilarr/robguilar/public/about/index.md

 I'm a Data Analyst, Senior Industrial Engineering Student and content developer at this website.

 A few years ago the question arose of what approach I wanted to give to my career.
-I was always interested in statistics, research writing and in a short time of my life I got involved in OOP.
+I was always interested in statistics and in a short time of my life I got involved in OOP.
 Then I met people who were dedicated to extracting information and developing complex tools from Big Data, that's where I discovered the world of Data Science and how it is applied in our day to day.

 <p align="center">
  <img width="400" height="400" src="images/profile_pic_about.jpg?format=webpage" hspace="5" vspace="5">